-Development: If the enchantment over the polymorphed animals is broken (CL 11th), they return to their natural forms.
+Development: If the enchantment over the polymorphed animals is broken, they return to their natural forms.
 None of them has any equipment beyond their own ragged clothing unless otherwise noted.

-Dondra (CN female human Commoner), a local doxie from East Ending charmed and lured into the fen by the cult. (pig)
+Dondra (Neutral female human commoner), a local doxie from East Ending charmed and lured into the fen by the cult. (pig)

-Etis (LE male human Ftr4), a mercenary of the Barbed Lance company who was found passed out drunk on the street in East Ending. (pig)
+Etis (Chaotic male human fighter 4), a mercenary of the Barbed Lance company who was found passed out drunk on the street in East Ending. (pig)

-Olevad Ordurian (LN male human Clr3, Mother Grace), the holy prelate was accosted by thugs in the streets of Toiltown and sold to cultists for 30 sp.
-His wooden holy symbol still hangs at his breast, and he still has the following spells prepared: 1st-cure wounds, protection from evil; 2nd-lesser restoration. (pig)
+Olevad Ordurian (Lawful male human cleric of Mother Grace 3), the holy prelate was accosted by thugs in the streets of Toiltown and sold to cultists for 30sp.
+His wooden holy symbol still hangs at his breast, and he still has the following spells prepared: 1st-cure light wounds, protection from evil. (pig)

-Meri Tuckweather (N female halfling Rog4) spotted some of the cultists entering the fens a few days ago and followed them out of curiosity.
+Meri Tuckweather (Neutral female halfling thief 4) spotted some of the cultists entering the fens a few days ago and followed them out of curiosity.
 She was surprised by Maregeth and polymorphed before she had a chance to run.
-She still wears masterwork leather armor, and carries a +1 short sword, 2 silver daggers, a set of masterwork thieves' tools, and wears a very nice red velvet hat with a bent plume (25 gp). (pig)
+She still wears leather armor, and carries a +1 short sword, 2 silver daggers, a set of thieves' tools, and wears a very nice red velvet hat with a bent plume (25gp). (pig)

-Puc (NG male human Commoner), a local shepherd's boy captured by the cult during a sheep raid. (sheep)
+Puc (Neutral male human commoner 2), a local shepherd's boy captured by the cult during a sheep raid. (sheep)

-Nabru (LN male human Commoner; Str 18), a shepherd and skilled carpenter.
+Nabru (Lawful male human expert 3), a shepherd and skilled carpenter.
 Nabru is very strong and was waylaid while investigating sounds in his sheepfold during the night. (sheep, a notably large one)

-If rescued, all of the former barnyard animals are quite grateful, and all but Puc and Nabru offer their services to the PCs as henchmen or hirelings at half normal rates.
-There is otherwise no real reward any of them can give (they own little enough as it is), but the PCs should be awarded 1,000 XP for each of the prisoners that they transform back into their natural forms and deliver safely from the swamp.
-If ordered to by the PCs, all but Puc and Nabru guard the skiff and any other boats at the edge of the island until they return.
-Puc and Nabru start trying to pick their own way home through the mire (whether they make it home safely or not, the PCs still receive XP for their rescue).
-If the other four are ordered to accompany the party within the tunnels, they likewise do so if given something to fight with, but the PCs will not receive XP for any who are killed in this fashion.
+If rescued, all of the former barnyard animals are quite grateful, and all but Puc and Nabru offer their services to the characters as henchmen or hirelings at half normal rates.
+There is otherwise no real reward any of them can give (they own little enough as it is), but the characters should be awarded 1000 XP for each of the prisoners that they transform back into their natural forms and deliver safely from the swamp.
+If ordered to by the characters, all but Puc and Nabru guard the skiff and any other boats at the edge of the island until they return.
+Puc and Nabru start trying to pick their own way home through the mire (whether they make it home safely or not, the characters still receive XP for their rescue).
+If the other four are ordered to accompany the party within the tunnels, they likewise do so if given something to fight with, but the characters will not receive XP for any who are killed in this fashion.

-12. Chamber of the Prison (Difficulty varies)
+12. Chamber of the Prison

 This chamber is completely unlike any of the others seen among these caves.
 Rather than the rough cavern walls you are accustomed to, this room has smooth, even walls constructed of close-fitting, dry-stacked masonry, and its ceiling is a corbelled arch rising 40 feet overhead.
 The walls, floor, and ceiling bear the stains of past immersion but have since been scrubbed clean of any of the mud and filth found elsewhere, and the chamber itself is dry.
 Dominating the room is a massive block of crimson-flecked, black marble, shot through with veins of purple and silvery quartz, 100 feet long, 20 feet wide, and 20 feet high.
 It appears to be a single, seamless piece and glows eerily with an inner, dark violet light that seems to draw in light rather than provide illumination.
-This halflight pulses with some unguessed rhythm and seems to cause dancing shadows to flit within the reddish-black stone.
+This half-light pulses with some unguessed rhythm and seems to cause dancing shadows to flit within the reddish-black stone.